EBCDIC: History

 Punched card with the Hollerith encoding of the 1964 EBCDIC character set.
 Contrast at the top is enhanced to show the printed characters.
 The "number" punches (0–9) directly translate to the lower 4 bits of EBCDIC, though the upper 4 bits of EBCDIC are more complex.

 EBCDIC was devised in 1963 and 1964 by IBM and was announced with the release of the IBM System/360 line of mainframe computers.
 It is an eight-bit character encoding, developed separately from the seven-bit ASCII encoding scheme.
 It was created to extend the existing Binary-Coded Decimal (BCD) Interchange Code, or BCDIC, which itself was devised as an efficient means of encoding the two zone and number punches on punched cards into six bits.
 The distinct encoding of 's' and 'S' (using position 2 instead of 1) was maintained from punched cards where it was desirable not to have hole punches too close to each other to ensure the integrity of the physical card.

 While IBM was a chief proponent of the ASCII standardization committee, the company did not have time to prepare ASCII peripherals (such as card punch machines) to ship with its System/360 computers, so the company settled on EBCDIC.
 The System/360 became wildly successful, together with clones such as RCA Spectra 70, ICL System 4, and Fujitsu FACOM, thus so did EBCDIC.

 All IBM's mainframe operating systems, and its IBM i operating system for midrange computers, use EBCDIC as their inherent encoding (with toleration for ASCII, for example, ISPF in z/OS can browse and edit both EBCDIC and ASCII encoded files).
 Software can translate to and from encodings, and modern mainframes (such as IBM Z) include processor instructions, at the hardware level, to accelerate translation between character sets.
 Modern z/OS compilers for the C and C++ languages on IBM Z mainframes, and earlier OS/390 C and C++ compilers on IBM System/390 mainframes, support a POSIX-compatible execution environment that makes use of ASCII by default.

 Not all operating systems running on IBM hardware use EBCDIC; IBM AIX, Linux on IBM Z, and Linux on Power all use ASCII, as do all operating systems that run on the IBM Personal Computer and its successors.

 Compatibility with ASCII

-There were numerous difficulties to writing software that would work in both ASCII and EBCDIC.
+There are numerous difficulties to writing software that would work in both ASCII and EBCDIC.